Tornado (bull): Career

 From Tornado's first rodeo in Mesquite, Texas, in 1960 through to the NFR in December 1967, he was undefeated, bucking off the toughest cowboys.
 There was a sign outside his pen at Shoulder's ranch in Henryetta: "Warning: Enter at Your Own Risk."
 Shoulders declared that outside of the arena Tornado was tame, and he "often walked up to Tornado in the pasture to pet him or feed him grass".
 However, in the arena, "Tornado transformed into a holy terror".

-Tornado bucked on the Professional Rodeo Cowboys Association (formerly the Rodeo Cowboys Association).
-Tornado qualified for the NFR every year from 1962 through 1966 and perhaps more.
+Tornado bucked on the Rodeo Cowboys Association (RCA) circuit.
+He qualified for the NFR every year from 1962 through 1967 and perhaps more.
 For those four years, he was the top-ranked bull on the bucking-stock list.
 For the first 220 attempts to ride him for a qualified ride, he remained undefeated.
 In addition to typical bucking abilities such as jumping, kicking, and spinning, Tornado also possessed something labeled "clown-and-barrel fighting ability."
 His name came from his ability to quickly alter the direction of his spin.
 However, he used just enough energy as he needed to buck off the level of rider on him.
 Another hall of fame bull, Red Rock was known for using this strategy, and he was undefeated for his entire PRCA career of 309 attempts.

 Tornado was sometimes referred to as "unrideable" by the cowboys.
 He was finally defeated in a famous ride with Brown.
 Cowboy songwriter and singer Red Steagall captured "The Ride" in his song "The Ballad of Freckles Brown."
 Tornado (and Brown) are now documented in the Encyclopedia of Oklahoma History and Culture maintained online by the Oklahoma Historical Society.

-For four of his trips to the NFR, Tornado was voted the Bucking Bull of the NFR and named "The Meanest Bull Alive."
+For four of his trips to the NFR, Tornado was voted the Bull of the NFR and named "The Meanest Bull Alive."
 Rodeo photographer Ferrell Butler, explained "If you didn’t get out of there, he’d camp onto you something fierce.
 Then he’d go wipe out the barrel."
 Jim Shoulders’ wife Sharon said she did not consider him vicious; she believed that he “sized up” his riders, having noticed that he bucked harder with top riders than he did for locals.

 Halfway through his bucking career, in 1965, Shoulders put Tornado up for a $500 prize to anyone who could ride him at the 101 Wild West Ranch Rodeo.
 The offer was open to anyone, not just bull riders, as long as they were of legal age.
 No one won the prize.
 At the NFR in 1967 in Oklahoma City, Oklahoma, ProRodeo Hall of Fame bull rider Myrtis Dightman tried to ride Tornado but failed.
 After "The Ride," with Freckles Brown, Tornado was ridden four more times, once by Brown, and also by three other riders for a total of five qualified rides.
 The second time Brown rode him was in Miami, Florida.